Kanaricc/iron_tank/README.md

 * `<result>`: same, different, pattern_different.
 An unexpected result will lead to Error.
 * `<msg>`: whatever you want.

-For now, make sure your checker is fully tested, as Iron Tank has not run it in container, which means checker crashing downs the whole judge process too.
+For now, make sure your checker is fully tested, as Iron Tank has not run it in container, which means checker's crashing downs the whole judge process too.

 ## Details